Mary II

 Mary II (30 April 1662 – 28 December 1694) was Queen of England, Scotland, and Ireland with her husband, King William III and II, from 1689 until her death in 1694.
 She was also Princess of Orange following her marriage on 4 November 1677.
 Her joint reign with William over Britain is known as that of William and Mary.

 Mary was born during the reign of her uncle King Charles II.
 She was the eldest daughter of James, Duke of York (the future James II of England), and his first wife, Anne Hyde.
 Mary and her sister Anne were raised as Anglicans at the behest of Charles II, although their parents both converted to Roman Catholicism.
 Charles lacked legitimate children, making Mary second in the line of succession.
 At the age of 15, she married her cousin William of Orange, a Protestant.
 Charles died in 1685 and James became king, making Mary heir presumptive.
 James's attempts at rule by decree and the birth of his son from a second marriage, James Francis Edward (later known as "the Old Pretender"), led to his deposition in the Glorious Revolution of 1688 and the adoption of the English Bill of Rights.

 William and Mary became king and queen regnant.
 Mary mostly deferred to her husband when he was in England.
 She did, however, act alone when William was engaged in military campaigns abroad, proving herself to be a powerful, firm, and effective ruler.
 Mary's early death from smallpox in 1694 at the age of 32 left William as sole ruler until his death in 1702, when he was succeeded by Mary's sister, Anne.

 Early life

-Mary, born at St James's Palace in London on 30 April 1662, was the eldest daughter of James, Duke of York (the future King James II & VII), and his first wife, Anne Hyde.
+Mary was born on 30 April 1662 at St James's Palace in London, the eldest daughter of James, Duke of York (the future King James II & VII), and his first wife, Anne Hyde.
 Mary's uncle was Charles II, who ruled the three kingdoms of England, Scotland and Ireland; her maternal grandfather, Edward Hyde, 1st Earl of Clarendon, served for a lengthy period as Charles's chief advisor.
 She was baptised into the Anglican faith in the Chapel Royal at St James's, and was named after her ancestor Mary, Queen of Scots.
 Her godparents included her father's cousin Prince Rupert of the Rhine.
 Although her mother bore eight children, all except Mary and her younger sister Anne died very young, and Charles II had no legitimate children.
 Consequently, for most of her childhood, Mary was second in line to the throne after her father.